davidgasquez/handbook/Emergence.md

 - [[Evolution]]
 - More than one goal that can be achieved in more than one way.
 - Alphabet: An alphabet is a kit of parts, together with rules for combining them (e.g Lego).
 The simpler the building blocks, the better.
+  - A holon is something that is simultaneously a whole in and of itself, as well as a part of a larger whole (e.g: humans).
 - An easy initial learning curve but infinite potential (e.g. Minecraft).
 - Involves multiple agents.
 It has [[network effects]].